urbantreelion/ece350-lab-manual/_lab1/part2.md

 ---

-## Tutorial 4 Deliverables
+## Part 2 Deliverables

 - GRC file of AM receiver with AGC as described below.
-- There is 1 question in this tutorial.
-It is clearly indicated as they were in the last tutorial.
+- There is 1 question in this part of the lab.
+It is clearly indicated as they were in the last part.
   - The question requires approximately 1 line of writing and address concepts, not details.
 Answer the questions and submit a single page containing the answers to your TA at the end of the lab.
-This should build upon your answers to the two questions posed in the last tutorial.
+This should build upon your answers to the two questions posed in the last part (AM transmitters).

 ---